oltera/Demo/README.md

 # Demo

-Demo doc for git and gihub tutorial
+Demo doc for git and gihub tutorial from freecode camp